HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 There can be some drawbacks to using facades, these are covered well in the [third-party facades article on web.dev](https://developer.chrome.com/docs/lighthouse/performance/third-party-facades#live_chat_intercom_drift_help_scout_facebook_messenger).
 But ultimately, this approach can help save a significant amount of overall page weight.

-To look at adoption of facades, we can turn to lighthouse, which offers a [lazy load third-party resources with facades](https://developer.chrome.com/docs/lighthouse/performance/third-party-facades) audit to see if there are some identifiable resources embedded in the page that might represent an opportunity to use a facade.
+To look at adoption of facades, we can turn to Lighthouse, which offers a [lazy load third-party resources with facades](https://developer.chrome.com/docs/lighthouse/performance/third-party-facades) audit to see if there are some identifiable resources embedded in the page that might represent an opportunity to use a facade.

 Judging adoption is, overall, hard, as we can't reliably test for sites that are implementing facades, because the solution involves the page no longer loading the resources we'd be looking for, so looking at sites that could potentially benefit is more meaningful.